-Forbes just released its list of the world’s most valuable brands in 2019, illustrated in this colorful graphic.
+Forbes recently released its list of the world’s most valuable brands in 2019, illustrated in this colorful graphic.

 The names at the top won’t surprise you: Apple (AAPL), Google (GOOG), Microsoft (MSFT), Amazon (AMZN), Facebook (FB).
 That’s a who’s who of the most recognizable brands in the world, so it makes sense that they’re the most valuable.
 For long-time investors, those public companies have been among the market’s best growth stocks.
 But that’s no longer the case.